 - 24 Bridgestone marked golf balls

 The included Pro Golf Enclosure isn’t just any typical enclosure.
 This strong, high-quality, deep enclosure is designed for commercial applications or high-end home setups and allows for mounting the QED and projector directly to the frame.
 In addition, the screen has a unique borderless bottom for a seamless look.

 The included HotShot Mat — soft, high-quality and durable — has a pre-cut replaceable hitting strip that can be swapped out once sufficiently worn.
 Carl’s Place sells these hitting strips separately for your convenience.

-The Vista Series is defined by high-definition image quality, a cutting-edge tension system, advanced swing analysis capabilities, and portability with easy installation.
+The Vista 10 is defined by high-definition image quality, a cutting-edge tension system, enhanced swing analysis capabilities, and portability with easy installation.

 TruGolf is a reputable maker of simulators, and their team of developers and golf pros are highly respected.

 The Vista 10 simulator features a high-quality studio with fairway turf and a deep enclosure.
 It includes:

 - an HD 720p Vista projector

 - a 21″ Touch Screen Monitor & TruGolf Level 1 Computer